 The intentional or unintentional misuse of residence hall facilities, equipment, and furniture is a violation of policy.
 This includes, but is not limited to:

-- Vandalism - Any willful behavior aimed at destroying, altering, or defacing property belonging to the University or another individual.
+- Vandalism – Any willful behavior intended to destroy, alter, dismantle or deface property belonging to the University or another individual.

 - Public Area Furniture - Furniture in public areas of the residence halls is to remain in its place for the convenience of all residents and their guests.

-- Sealed Windows, and Window Stoppers and Cranks – Window ledges are not to be used for storage.
-Students can be held personally liable for any damages to property and/or any personal injury resulting from items being thrown from windows or falling from ledges.
+- Sealed Windows, Window Stoppers, and Cranks – Window ledges are not to be used for storage.
+Students may be held personally liable for any damage to property and/or any personal injury resulting from items being thrown from windows or falling from ledges.
 Some residence halls have window stoppers.
 If a window stopper is removed, a replacement fee will be assessed to the resident(s) of the room.
 Window stopper replacement is a minimum of $50.
 Other halls have sealed windows that must remain sealed for safety reasons.
 If they are opened in any way, a charge is assessed to the resident(s) of the room to reseal the windows.
-Resealing windows will be a minimum of $50.
-Windows with cranks, if broken will be a minimum cost of $150.
+Resealing one or more windows will be a minimum of $50.
+Windows with cranks, if broken, will be a minimum cost of $150.

 NOTE: For Texas Tech University's policy on Theft, Damage, Littering, or Unauthorized